BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

  - Issues concerning security between the two spaces, or
  - possible wind or rainfall on either side,

 It may be appropriate to have an empty space rather than a door.
 The empty space's frame will still definitively seperate the two areas, while reducing traffic issues and provide a sense of less constriction.

-***Talk about whether an open space might be appropriate***
+There are also some legal requirements to be aware of however, such as the need for two doors between each kitchen and bathroom.
+For all the legal requirements it must follow, see [the document on this page](https://www.abcb.gov.au/Resources/NCC).
+You will need to register if you want to download the documents, but it is free.

 ## Where do I put the door?